 What happens if a dental infection is left untreated?

 An untreated dental infection can potentially spread from the tooth to the surrounding bone, soft tissues, and — in rare cases — to other areas of the body.
 A dental abscess may develop, causing swelling, pain, and general unwellness.
 While serious complications from dental infections are uncommon with timely care, they highlight the importance of seeking professional assessment when signs of infection are present.
+Treatment for dental infections may include antibiotics, drainage of the abscess, root canal treatment, or extraction, depending on the clinical findings.

 Is it normal to have a toothache that comes and goes?

 Intermittent toothache is a common experience and can have several causes, including early decay, a cracked tooth, gum recession, or teeth grinding.
 While the intermittent nature may seem reassuring, it often indicates an underlying condition that could benefit from investigation.
 The fact that pain subsides temporarily does not necessarily mean the cause has resolved.
+A dental examination, potentially including X-rays, can help identify what is causing the symptoms and whether any treatment is advisable.
+Discussing the pattern and triggers of your pain with your dentist can assist in reaching an accurate assessment.

 Does delaying treatment always lead to tooth extraction?

 Not necessarily.
 The outcome depends on the nature and extent of the dental problem, how long it has been present, and the overall condition of the tooth and supporting structures.
 In many cases, teeth that might eventually require extraction could have been preserved with earlier intervention — for example, through a filling or root canal treatment.
 However, every case is different, and your dentist will assess the options available based on a thorough clinical examination.
+The key message is that earlier assessment generally provides a wider range of potential treatment options.

 How can I manage toothache pain while waiting for a dental appointment?